The Best Way to Spend One Day in Anchorage, Alaska

 *Disclosure: I only recommend products/services that I would use myself & all opinions expressed here are my own.
 This post may contain affiliate links meaning that, at no additional cost to you, I may earn a small commission which in turn helps fund my next adventure!
 Please read the Privacy Policy for more information.

 One of the biggest things that has held me back from visiting Alaska is its size and not knowing where to start.
-Alaska is the largest state in the United States and it can be intimidating to visit for first-timers.
-Anchorage is the largest city in Alaska and is also home to the biggest airport making it the obvious choice for first-time travelers, but to my surprise, it’s not a cruise port for the majority of cruise ships visiting this region.
+Alaska is the largest state in the United States, and it can be intimidating to visit for first-timers.
+Anchorage is the largest city in Alaska and is also home to the biggest airport, making it the obvious choice for first-time travelers, but to my surprise, it’s not a cruise port for the majority of cruise ships visiting this region.

 Many cruise ships will port at either Seward or Whittier, which are both lovely small towns with a variety of activities, and you are left with the opportunity to venture to the nearby city of Anchorage for the day.
 So is Anchorage worth visiting?
 Absolutely!
 Anchorage is situated along the Cook Inlet in south-central Alaska and serves as a gateway to some of the state's most breathtaking landscapes.

-One Day in Anchorage
+How to Spend One Day in Anchorage

 If you find yourself with just one day to explore Anchorage, you're in for a treat.
 In just one day, you can savor mouthwatering local cuisine and spend time in the great outdoors!
 There’s something for everyone in Downtown Anchorage.